jessye8/react-typescript-app/react-typescript-app/README.md

 Steps taken to create this starter app:
 1. Create a directory for app, `md <your app name>` and clone this folder.
+2. Run npm install
-2. Install typescript globally and link it `npm install -g typescript`, then `npm link typescritpt`
+3. Install typescript globally and link it `npm install -g typescript`, then `npm link typescritpt`
-3. Update the package.json file's scripts section:
+4. Update the package.json file's scripts section:
    ```
    "scripts": {
       "dev": "webpack --mode=development",
       "prod": "webpack --mode=production"
    },
    ```
-4. The tsconfig.json file contains the object below.
+5. The tsconfig.json file contains the object below.
 Adding the jsx line, is similar to `tsc-jsx react` command  Webpack will be configured to handle include entry file.
 Use "es5" for target, if you need this app to work in IE.
    ```json
    {
       "compilerOpions": {